Jon1969Edwards/ThisHubbaRepo/README.md

 ThisHubbaRepo
 =============

-Android mobile application using the Google Maps API, Picasso, and ActionBarSherlock.
-We are working backend with a python API using mongoDB.
+Android mobile application using the Google Maps API, Picasso, OkHttp, and ActionBarSherlock.
+Our backend is a python API using mongoDB with mongoengine.
+If you're interested in working on the iOS version of HubbaHubba email me at robsmall@umich.edu and pull the iOS code and to started!
-Stay Tuned!

-For Demo:
+// TODO For Beta Release:
 - images rider field (user or string)
 - Make sure users can only rate photos/spots and comments once
 - ** Add login to menu button